 Being locked up and away from his ageing parents, family and children, Andrew had to face the consequences of his criminal past and it was whilst in prison, he made the big decision to change his life.

 It was during Andrew’s time served first at HMP Belmarsh and in the following years at different prisons, that he changed from being a hardened criminal to a man who turned his life around and committed himself to supporting young prisoners to turn away from crime.
 Andrew focused on giving them hope and opportunity.

 Following Andrew’s release from prison, he made the decision to form the AP Foundation, which is now a leading rehabilitation charity helping young people steer away from crime.
 For more information about the AP Foundation, please visit www.apfoundation.org.uk

-Andrew is an extremely articulate and engaging speaker, with a track record of phenomenal success within the business, rehabilitation, film, television as well as documentary fields.
+He is an extremely articulate and engaging speaker, with a track record of phenomenal success within programme development, business entrepreneurship, rehabilitation, and crisis management fields.

 For anyone who wishes to hear about his highly unusual journey, Andrew would be the perfect keynote speaker for your organisation.